MVTN: Multi-View Transformation Network for 3D Shape Recognition: Experiments

+\mysection{Rendering} We choose the differentiable mesh and point cloud renderers $\mathbf{R}$ from Pytorch3D \cite{pytorch3d} in our pipeline for their speed and compatibility with Pytorch libraries \cite{paszke2017pytorch}.
+We show examples of the rendered images for meshes (\figLabel{\ref{fig:views-types}}) and point clouds (\figLabel{\ref{fig:point-rendring}}).
+Each rendered image has a size of 224$\times$224.
+For ModelNet40, we use the differentiable \textit{mesh} renderer.
+We direct the light randomly and assign a random color for the object for augmentation purposes in training.
+In testing, we keep a fixed light pointing towards the object center and color the object white for stable performance.
+For ShapeNet Core55 and ScanObjectNN, we use the differentiable \textit{point cloud} renderer using 2048 and 5000 points, respectively.
+Point cloud rendering offers a light alternative to mesh rendering when the mesh contains a large number of faces that hinders training the MVTN pipeline.

-\mysection{Baselines} We choose MVCNN \cite{mvcnn} and ViewGCN \cite{mvviewgcn} (the current state-of-the-art in 3D shape classification) as our baseline multi-view networks.
-To generate the initial view configuration $\mathbf{u}_0$, we adopt the two options used in \cite{mvviewgcn}, namely a circular and a spherical configuration.
-For the circular configuration, the initial elevations for the views are 30$^\circ$, and the azimuth angles are equally distributed over 360$^\circ$ as in \cite{mvcnn}.
-For the spherical configuration, we follow the method from \cite{spherical-config} that places equally-spaced view-points on a sphere for an arbitrary number of views, which is similar to the ``dodecahedral'' configuration in ViewGCN \cite{mvviewgcn}.
-We use learning rates of 0.0003 for MVCNN and 0.001 for ViewGCN, and a ResNet-18 \cite{resnet} as the backbone CNN for both baselines.
-For other baselines in Table \ref{tab:ModelNet40}, we report the results from \cite{pvnet,mlvcnn}.
-All backbone CNNs for methods in Table \ref{tab:ModelNet40} are pre-trained on ImageNet \cite{IMAGENET}.
+\mysection{View-Point Prediction} As shown in \eqLabel{\ref{eq:mvt-objective}}, the MVTN $\mathbf{G}$ network learns to predict the view-points directly (\textit{MVTN-direct}).
+Alternatively, MVTN can learn relative offsets \wrt initial parameters $\mathbf{u}_0$.
+In this case, we concatenate the point features extracted in $\mathbf{G}$ with $\mathbf{u}_0$ to predict the offsets to apply on $\mathbf{u}_0$.
+The learned view-points $\mathbf{u}_n$ in \eqLabel{\ref{eq:mvt-objective}} are defined as: $~ \mathbf{u}_n = \mathbf{u}_0 + \mathbf{u}_{\text{bound}}.\text{tanh}\big( \mathbf{G}(\mathbf{u}_0~,~\mathbf{S}_n)\big)$.
+We take $\mathbf{u}_0$ to be the circular or spherical configurations commonly used in multi-view classification pipelines~\cite{mvcnn,mvrotationnet,mvviewgcn}.
+We refer to these learnable variants as \textit{MVTN-circular} and \textit{MVTN-spherical}, accordingly.
+For MVTN-circular, the initial elevations for the views are 30$^\circ$, and the azimuth angles are equally distributed over 360$^\circ$ following \cite{mvcnn}.
+For MVTN-spherical, we follow the method from \cite{spherical-config} that places equally-spaced view-points on a sphere for an arbitrary number of views, which is similar to the ``dodecahedral'' configuration in ViewGCN.